 - a.
 Admission Board: the board established by the joint Executive Boards to decide on the admission of students to the programme in accordance with the admission regulations provided by law and by these Regulations. - b.
 Course: a study unit of a programme as referred to in Article 7.3 section 2 of the WHW. - c.
-Course guide: a document provided by the course coordinator, or a page in the online learning environment of a course giving information on content, learning outcomes, the way students can reach the learning outcomes, the way the learning outcomes will be assessed and the way in which review of assessed work is organised.
+Course guide: a document provided by the course coordinator, or a page in the online learning environment of a course giving information on content, learning outcomes, the way students can reach the learning outcomes, the way the learning outcomes will be assessed and the way in which inspection review of assessed work is organised.
 The information in the course guide is an elaboration from the Study Handbook.
 In case of inconsistency between the course guide and the Study Handbook, the Study Handbook shall prevail. - d.
 Credits: the unit used to indicate the study load of a programme and study unit as provided by the European Credit Transfer and Accumulation System (ECTS).
 A credit consists of 28 hours of tuition, examinations and study hours and is equal to a study point as referred to in Article 7.4 section 1 of the WHW (Higher Education and Scientific Research Act). - e.
 Disability or chronic illness: an illness or handicap which is currently considered to be chronic or permanent and which is a structural impediment to the student's participation in education or interim exams. - f.
 Education period: the period in which tuition is given, which includes self-study and interim examinations. - g.
 Electives: not described part of the study programme in which students can take optional courses. - h.
 Examining Board: the board established by the joint Executive Boards, as referred to in Article 7.12 of the WHW, who is responsible for issues regarding interim examinations and the final examination of the programme. - i.
-Extraneus: examination student.
-This student may take interim examinations and exams, without being entitled to education or supervision. - j.
-Final examination: the final bachelor's examination for the programme as referred to in Article 7.3 section 3 of the WHW. - k.
-Interim examination: the whole of assessment of knowledge, skills and attitude relating to a course.
-The interim examination of a course can consist of one or more components such as an assignment, participation in practicals and/or a written test. - I. Interim examination period: part of the education period in which the opportunity is given to take interim examinations in the courses given during that period.
-If an education period does not have a general examination period, the interim examinations will be scheduled individually. - m.
+Final examination: the final bachelor's examination for the programme as referred to in Article 7.3 section 3 of the WHW. - j.
+Interim examination: an assessment of knowledge, skills and attitude relating to a course. - k.
+Interim examination period: part of the education period in which the opportunity is given to take interim examinations in the courses given during that period.
+If an education period does not have a general examination period, the interim examinations will be scheduled individually. - In writing/written: the term "in writing" or "written" mentioned in these Regulations (for example with exams or written papers) also includes a digital interim examination taken via a university computer in a university room and an online proctored interim examination taken via a personal computer at home. - m.
 Practical assignments, as referred to in Article 7.13 sub 2t WHW, in one of the following forms: - Participation in practicals (lab work, etc.), - Participation in fieldwork or excursions or, - Participation in another teaching activity which is directed at achieving certain skills.